Skip to content

 1. Projects being resubmitted must be handed in no later than 10 days after feedback has been provided.

-2. Once resubmitted, the new score in SchoolMAx will be an average of the old grade and the new grade.
+2. Once resubmitted, the new score in Synergy will be an average of the old grade and the new grade.

 1. Example: A student earns a 60% on the first attempt and a 100% on the second.
 Their new score will be 80%.